KONE - Investors

 KONE has not disclosed this figure.
 Millions of people use elevators, escalators and automatic building doors every day – every week, KONE moves the equivalent of the entire population of the world.
 KONE’s top priority is the safety of our equipment.
 However, there are unfortunately accidents from time to time where the end-user might seek compensation.

 The IEC 62747 standard is mainly applicable to manufacturers of electronics and is not legally mandatory for KONE.
 However, KONE incorporates its provisions to the disclosure requirements for suppliers.
-Consequently, while KONE does not track substances according to the reporting rules in the IEC standard, it is currently implementing a requirement to its suppliers to disclose all substances present in a concentration of 0.1% or more in their products.
+Consequently, while KONE does not track substances according to the reporting rules in the IEC standard, it has implemented a requirement to targeted suppliers to disclose all substances present in a concentration of 0.1% or more in their products.

 Elevators and escalators are not eligible for the ENERGY STAR® certification.
-KONE describes the energy efficiency of its offering in KONE’s sustainability report 2022 on pages 19-23.
+KONE describes the progress on its products' energy efficiency in Sustainability Statement 2024 on page 26.

 Revenue from renewable energy-related and energy efficiency-related products

-KONE holds a total of 23 A-class ratings for elevator models, and 8 best A+++ classifications for escalator and autowalk models according to the ISO 25745 energy efficiency standard.
+KONE holds a total of 24 A-class ratings for elevator models, and 10 best A+++ classifications for escalator and autowalk models according to the ISO 25745 energy efficiency standard.
 The measurements for these references have been conducted by a third party at customer locations and demonstrate that KONE has the solutions that enable reaching best-in-class energy efficiency.
-The elevator models in question are the most sold ones in our new equipment business.
+The elevator models in question are the most sold ones in our New Building Solutions business.
 However, as each construction project is unique and customers choose the specifications for the elevators and escalators, the actual energy efficiency can vary from project to another.
 The energy consumption of individual installations is impacted by the speed, load, starts per year and travel height, among other things.

 See also KONE Code of Conduct